llm-jp/llm-jp-sft/README.md

-# Supervised Fine-tuning for LLMs
+# LLM-jp SFT

-This repository contains the code for fine-tuning language models on labeled datasets.
+This repository contains the code for supervised fine-tuning.

 ## Requirements